lcmandrada/life-is-stranger/README.md

 # Note
 A batch file was written that attached a song to the executable file.
-Since it uses a portable DOSBox and VLC player, the total size of that repository is relatively huge and was not uploaded here.
+Since it includes a portable DOSBox and VLC player, the total size of that repository is huge and, thus was not uploaded here.
 For whatever it's worth, the song is Golden Hour by Jonathan Morali.

 Also, TASM is included in this repository but DOSBox isn't.